-The present value of the lease payments of the lease property is determined using the discount rate representing the Company's incremental borrowing rate.
+The present value of the lease payments of the lease property is determined using the discount rate representing the Company's incremental borrowing rate, as the Company cannot readily determine the interest rate implicit in the lease.
 This rate represents the rate of interest that a lessee would have to pay to borrow over a similar term, and with a similar security, the funds necessary to obtain an asset of a similar value to the right-of-use asset in a similar economic environment.
 Significant judgement was applied to determine the incremental borrowing rate.